bdelorme/DownscalingSST/README.md

 This code uses Keras to build a Super Resolution Convolutionnal Neural Network (SRCNN).

-I modified the code of this repertory: https://github.com/qobilidop/srcnn (here, I am applying SRCNN to oceanographic field).

 Run the code with: python run.py myexp.json

 See my report for more precision.